Here are the most popular baby names in the US

+There are a lot of babies named Noah and Emma toddling around America.

-Every year around Mother’s Day, the Social Security Administration releases statistics on the popularity of baby names from the previous year.
-The SSA just released the most popular names from 2015.
+Every year around Mother’s Day, the Social Security Administration releases data on the popularity of baby names from the last year, based on applications for social security numbers.
+The Administration just released 2014’s most popular baby names.

-As we have in the past, we decided to take a look at how the popularity of the ten most popular names has shifted over the last decade.
-Here’s the recent share of 2015’s most popular boys’ names:
+As we did this time last year, Business Insider decided to look at recent trends in the popularity of the top baby names from 2014.

-There hasn’t been much of a shift from last year’s most popular names.
-The top six boys’ names — Noah, Liam, Mason, Jacob, William, and Ethan — were in the same order in 2015 as in 2014.
-Going a little further back though, we can see the rise of Liam over the last ten years.
-The share of boys with that name has more than quadrupled over that time.
+Here are the ten most popular boys’ names of 2014, and the percentage of all babies with those names over the last ten years:

 Business Insider Emails & Alerts